labtrac/test-documentation/documentation/welcome.md

 <a class="offset" name="#0.1"></a>

-## Installation of the Labtrac Software
+# Labtrac Installation

+When we need to Install Labtrac, carry out any training or resolve any issues we use TeamViewer.
+TeamViewer is a piece of software that allows us to remotely access your system, with your permission.

-* Firstly you need to install TeamViewer on all PC's which will have Labtrac on.
-To do this please follow these instructions:
+To install TeamViewer please follow these steps.

-+ Open an internet browser and go to labtrac.com

-* Click on the tap in the top right corner labelled *Support*.

-+ On this page, under where *Support* is , it will say *Labtrac Remote Support Client*.
-Click this link and it will start a download which you can say *Run* to.

-* This will then open the *TeamViewer* Installer.
-The first thing you will need to enter in this page is *How do you want to use TeamViewer* to which you should select *Both of the above*.

-+ Next it will ask you to agree to the terms of the license.
+* Go to labtrac.com/en/support

+* Under support click ***Labtrac Remote Support Client***.
+This will start a download of the software.
+When that has downloaded 'Run' the Installer.

+* Follow the instructions and go through the installer.

+* When it asks for a PC name please enter your lab name to allow us to find you in our list of PC's.

-+ Once you have agreed it will then ask for a password.
-This should be a password which you can tell the Labtrac Support team.
+* Enter a password.
+Please dont make this a personal password as you will need to tell the members of the Labtrac Support team.

-+ After you have entered the Password then change the name of the PC to your lab name **eg. Knutsford Dental-PC 1** and click *Finish*

 * This Process will take 4 or 5 minutes for each PC.

-* Once the TeamViewer link is available, the Labtrac Support Team can then proceed to install the latest Labtrac version on your PC and this will take around 20-30 minutes depending on broadband speeds and the modules that you have taken.
-Once this has been completed we can then start the Labtrac [data build](/documentation/getting-started) stage.
+Once the TeamViewer link is available, the Labtrac Support Team can then proceed to install the latest Labtrac version on your PC and this will take around 20-30 minutes depending on broadband speeds and the modules that you have taken.